Jerome Deupree: Post-Morphine projects

 After Sandman's death, Colley, Conway, and Deupree formed the band Orchestra Morphine to tour behind Morphine's posthumous final album, The Night.
 Orchestra Morphine remained sporadically active thereafter, reassembling occasionally to perform Morphine material.

 Deupree played frequently with jazz guitarist Joe Morris, appearing on several recordings.
 He participated in a formative version of the band Beat Circus in 2002, and joined the Boston group Bourbon Princess for an extended time.
 He has also appeared as a session musician on records by Eric Hutchinson, Merrie Amsterburg, Jen Trynin, and James McMurtry.

 In 2009, Colley and Deupree began playing with New Orleans musician Jeremy Lyons as Members of Morphine, later renamed Vapors of Morphine.
 This trio performs classic Morphine songs and new material.
 Jerome left Vapors of Morphine in 2019.

+In 2023, Deupree collaborated with Dana Colley (saxophone, bass clarinet) and Adam Steinberg (guitar) on an improvisational three-piece project called Effects of the Sun.